Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Methods

-Ensemble sSMLM spectra were fit using Python package LMFIT\cite{newville_matthew_2014_11813}, to a model composed of 2 Lorentzians corresponding to the ZPL and PSB and a constant background.
+Ensemble sSMLM spectra were maximum-normalized and fit using Python package LMFIT\textsuperscript{42}, to a model composed of 2 Lorentzians corresponding to the ZPL and PSB and a linear background.
 As shown in Fig. 5g-h, only the part of the normalized signal emerging more than 20\% over the background was fit, as the background-induced spectra tails could pose fitting issues.
-For spectra in nanoslits, a spatial filter was applied to avoid counting signal from contaminations in between channels (details in Fig. S9).
+For spectra in nanoslits, a spatial filter was applied to avoid counting signal from contamination in between nanoslits (details in Supplementary Fig. 18).
+Error bars on ZPL and PSB wavelength (Fig. 3c) as well as ZPL-PSB detuning (Supplementary Fig. 12) were obtained by evaluating the standard deviation of the parameters obtained from fitting the average of randomly chosen groups of 100 single-emitter sSMLM spectra.
+This ensured sufficient signal-to-noise ratio for fitting while reflecting variations within the ensemble spectra.